-Section 14 of the Crimes (Domestic and Personal Violence) Act 2007 is the offence of ‘contravening an apprehended violence order’ which states:
+Section 14 of the Crimes (Domestic and Personal Violence) Act 2007 is the offence of ‘contravening an apprehended violence order’.

 (1) A person who knowingly contravenes a prohibition or restriction specified in an apprehended violence order made against the person is guilty of an offence.
 Maximum penalty: Imprisonment for 2 years or 50 penalty units, or both.

 (2) A person is not guilty of an offence against subsection (1) unless:

 (a) in the case of an apprehended violence order made by a court, the person was served with a copy of the order or was present in court when the order was made, or

 (b) in any other case, the person was served with a copy of the apprehended violence order.

 (3) A person is not guilty of an offence against subsection (1) if the contravention of the prohibition or restriction concerned:

 (a) was necessary in order to attend mediation under section 21, or